DEEP-IMPACT-AG/skuld/README.md

 You can also install it manually by downloading from [latest release page](https://github.com/DEEP-IMPACT-AG/skuld/releases/latest).

+On Nix/NixOS you can add an overlay that calls default.nix to add the binary to your path.

 Finally, you can install it from the sources via `go get`.
 You will need Go 1.10.